jColeChanged/jColeChanged.github.io/_posts/2013-07-16-collective-classification.md

 title: Collective Classification
 published: true
 ---
-This is another blog post in my series of blogs posts covering my reading of [Programming Collective Intelligence](book).
+This is another blog post in my series of blog posts covering my reading of [Programming Collective Intelligence](book).
 A lot of the group members have had full-plates as of late.
 Some are working on start-ups, others are working through other books, and some are doing additional study groups.
 As a result the group has decided to cut back to one chapter per week.
 I'm finding that pace to be quite comfortable.

-This weeks chapter was on document classification.
+This week's chapter was on document classification.
 I've done something a bit like it before when as a part of my Google internship application I wrote a Naïve Bayes Classifier minus the classification which ranked job applicants according to their chances of being hired.
 So in a way this chapter was a bit